LOOSE-LIPS/loose-lips-2.0/src/routes/blog/resonance-series-9-auguste-oldham/index.md

 banner:
   - imported/resonance-series-9-auguste-oldham/image1220.jpeg
 description: >-
-  Welcome to this edition of &#39;Resonance Series&#39; &#8211; a feature, curated by Jasper Golding, about the interplay between art forms.
+  Welcome to this edition of ;Resonance Series; ; a feature, curated by Jasper Golding, about the interplay between art forms.
 A love for showcasing and sharing music is at the centre of Loose Lips and there are numerous ways in which this can be done.
 Music massively influences visual art, and vice versa.
   This feature, [...]Read More...
 published: true
 tags: feature
 featured: false